kjaymiller/es-seattle-terry-stops/readme.md

 easier.

 ### Mappings - `mappings.json`
 mappings for elasticsearch index.
 Only usable with `elasticsearch-py`.
-If no mappings, assume all fields are in keyword format.
+If no mappings, assume all fields are in text format.

 ### Socrata Connection Information - `socrata.json`
 domain and dataset ids for socrata data